Our mission: to help children find delight in intellectual challenge.

 - Questimate!: An interchangeable architecture allows us to integrate various question-builders, answer entry styles, and results screens in solo, one-device pass-and-play, and GameCenter games.
 We can also download new content to improve the game over time.

-CEO and co-founder Jacob Klein is a media producer, educator, and software developer.
-He’s earned several Stanford degrees: a B.S. in Symbolic Systems, a Master’s in Learning, Design, and Technology, and a hearty pat on the back from the Summer Institute for Entrepreneurship.
-Jacob won a Loeb (business journalism’s highest award) for a seven-part Lehrer NewsHour series he co-produced and edited; as an educator, Jacob tutored students in math and writing, and taught at a KIPP charter school.
+CEO and co-founder Jacob Klein is a game creator, educator, media producer, and frequent conference speaker on learning games.
+He earned a B.S. in Symbolic Systems and a Master’s in Learning, Design, and Technology from Stanford and won a Loeb (business journalism’s highest award) for a seven-part Lehrer NewsHour series he co-produced and edited.
+As an educator, Jacob tutored students in math and writing, and taught at a KIPP charter school.
 He’s excited to build Motion Math into a company that can provide many playful, rigorous learning experiences.

 Ashley Soucar is a game developer joining Motion Math after an amazing internship with them during the summer of 2012.
 She has just finished a B.S. in Computer Science and minors in Japanese and Technical Theatre at the University of North Carolina at Chapel Hill.
 She has also worked for iDTech camps teaching iOS programming.
 She enjoys working with kids to enjoy and excel in fields like math, science, and computers.
 She looks forward to working with and learning from such a wonderful and knowledgeable team.